-Our licenced counseling center works with children experiencing a variety of challenges.
+Our licensed counseling center works with children experiencing a variety of challenges.

 Therapy helps a child develop new skills and coping strategies to help them be successful in their day-to-day activities.
 Therapy also gives families support in providing children with a safe, loving and structured environment.
 Our clinicians use therapeutic techniques appropriate to the child’s developmental stage.
 Child Crisis Arizona provides various resources to families in need.